ST10372065/PROG6221POEPart1/README.md

 * Clearing recipes

 ### Using the application
+Download the zip file onto your device and launch Visual Studio Community.

+After selecting the project in Visual Studio Community, the user must then run the project (the green button in the ribbon).

-Apon starting the application the user is given 6 prompts which they can enter.
+Once the application is running the user is given 6 prompts which they can enter.
 Only one will work as a recipe needs to be entered before any other methods are able to be used.

 After entering a recipe name the user is given prompts to enter how many ingredients, name of ingredient, quantity of the ingredient and finally the unit of measurement of that ingredient.